-My number one goal for the podcast is to make it easier for you to create an amazing, successful self-published book that helps you build your authority, credibility, and business.
+My number one goal for the podcast is to make it easier for you to create an amazing, successful self-published book that helps you build your authority, credibility, and business or blog.
 But, in order to write that book, you need to make sure it’s a book that people actually want to read.
 One way to do that is to talk with your audience and learn what they need help with.
 However, if you want your book to appeal to a wider audience, you’ll need to do a different kind of market research.

 If you have a great idea for a book, but you’re not sure if it will sell, this episode is for you.
 I’m going to tell you all about my favorite tool to see what books are actually selling…and how much money they’re really bringing in.
 This tool will also help you figure out what readers are looking for so you can write the book that they want to buy.
 And, it can help you properly position your book so you can make more sales, too.